abstewart/DRaw/README.md

 Welcome to the final project repository!

-Here is a welcome video showing the repoisory organization--be sure to read carefully through the instructions (Consuming a large spec and breaking it down is part of engineering!).
+Here is a welcome video showing the repository organization--be sure to read carefully through the instructions (Consuming a large spec and breaking it down is part of engineering!).

 <a href="https://youtu.be/F0XVOL1zQHM">
 <img src="./media/FinalProject.png" alt="Click for final project video" width="300">